AnyFetch/developers.anyfetch.com/guides/tutorials/hello-world.md

 * An account on anyFetch, with login and password.
 Create one on [the manager](https://manager.anyfetch.com/).
 * `curl` binary to send requests from the command line

+> We use curl for simplicity purpose.
+Of course, in a real use case, you'll need to use whatever utility your language provide (http for node, curl for php, requests for Python, Net::HTTP for Ruby)

 ## Setting up
 You need to base64 encode your login and password separated with a colon.